Azure/azure-sdk/docs/golang/design.md

 {% include requirement/MUST id="golang-package-registration" %} register the chosen package name with the [Architecture Board].
 Open an issue to request the package name.
 See the [registered package list](registered_namespaces.html) for a list of the currently registered packages.

-## Directory Structure - TODO: update
+## Directory Structure

 {% include requirement/MUST id="golang-pkgpath-construction" %} construct a package import path that allows the consumer to tie its packages to the service being used.
 The package path does **NOT** change when the branding of the product changes.
 Avoid the use of marketing names that may change.

 {% include requirement/MUST id="golang-pkgpath-leaf" %} ensure that the package leaf directory name matches the package name declared in the source code.

+{% include requirement/MUST id="golang-pkgpath-apiver" %} ensure that each service API version is in its own directory.

 {% include requirement/MUST id="golang-pkgpath-mgmt" %} place the management (Azure Resource Manager) API in the `mgmt` path.
 Use the grouping `./sdk/<group>/mgmt/<service>` for the package path.
 Since more services require management APIs than data plane APIs, other paths may be used explicitly for management only.
 Data plane usage is by exception only.
 Additional paths that can be used for control plane SDKs include:

 {% include tables/mgmt_namespaces.md %}

 Many management APIs do not have a data plane because they deal with management of the Azure account.
 Place the management package in the `mgmt` path.
 For example, use `sdk/mgmt/costanalysis` instead of `sdk/mgmt/management/costanalysis`.

+Here is a complete example.

+Data-plane packages for storage:

+- github.com/Azure/azure-sdk-for-go/sdk/storage/blob/2019-12-19/azblob
+- github.com/Azure/azure-sdk-for-go/sdk/storage/queue/2019-12-19/azqueue
+- github.com/Azure/azure-sdk-for-go/sdk/storage/table/2019-12-19/aztable

+Management-plane packages for storage:

+- github.com/Azure/azure-sdk-for-go/sdk/storage/mgmt/2019-01-01/azstorage
+- github.com/Azure/azure-sdk-for-go/sdk/storage/mgmt/2019-02-01/azstorage

 ## Versioning